 It was an important lesson for Jonah.
 One we should learn too.

-The Bible story of Jonah and the whale teaches about God’s mercy
+Lessons from Jonah and the whale.
+It teaches about God’s mercy.

 Jonah finally obeys.
 Goes to Nineveh, travels through the city and preaches.
 Although it’s not a message of love and forgiveness.
 But of doom.
 Turn to God or face his wrath!